-We are going to teach you the differences between the four main DNS record types.
-And then you will learn how you can use these different records to improve your domain’s performance.
+This week, we are going to teach you the differences between the four main DNS record types.
+And then you will learn how you can use these different records to improve your domain’s performance

 Subnet Mask Cheat SheetRecords Cheat SheetGeoDNS ExplainedFree Network TroubleshooterKnowledge BasePricing CalculatorLive CDN PerformanceVideo Demos